 On February 4, 2009, ProMIS (under its previous name, Amofix Life Sciences Ltd.) entered into an exclusive license agreement with UBC in which ProMIS gained exclusive worldwide rights to develop and commercialize intellectual property rights belonging to UBC, based on its technology relating to misfolded proteins.
 Such agreement was amended and restated effective October 6, 2015 (as amended and restated, the "UBC License Agreement").
-The UBC License Agreement expires on a product by product and country by country basis upon the expiration of ProMIS' obligation to pay royalties to UBC under the terms thereof (unless terminated earlier pursuant to the terms of the UBC License Agreement).
-The UBC License Agreement may be terminated by UBC, at its option, upon the occurrence of certain events including, but not limited to, our insolvency, winding up, liquidation or other termination of existence.
+The UBC License Agreement expires on a product by product and country basis upon the expiration of ProMIS' obligation to pay royalties to UBC under the terms thereof (unless terminated earlier pursuant to the terms of the UBC License Agreement).
+The Company's obligation to pay royalties under the UBC License Agreement expires upon the longer of the life of the Patents (as defined in the UBC License Agreement), including those identified in Schedule A thereto (as amended from time to time), and ten years following the First Commercial Sale of a Product (as those terms are defined in the UBC License Agreement) in any country.
+Since the Company has not made commercial sales under the UBC License Agreement to date, the UBC License Agreement is currently expected to expire no earlier than March 5, 2027.
+However, this date may be adjusted upon the Company's First Commercial Sale of a Product or upon an amendment to Schedule A to the UBC License Agreement to add additional patents.
+The UBC License Agreement may also be terminated by UBC, at its option, upon the occurrence of certain events including, but not limited to, our insolvency, winding up, liquidation or other termination of existence.
 ProMIS also has the right, in its sole discretion, to terminate the UBC License Agreement upon written notice to UBC.
 The UBC License Agreement calls for certain customary payments such as an annual license fee and payment to UBC of a low to high single digit royalty on revenues.
-As of December 31, 2021, the Company has paid a total of \$C\$175,000 to UBC pursuant to the terms of the UBC License Agreement.
+As of March 31, 2022, the Company has paid a total of C\$175,000 to UBC pursuant to the terms of the UBC License Agreement.